Granola-Team/mina-on-chain-voting/README.md

 This project relies on [Typeshare-CLI](https://github.com/1Password/typeshare) to generate files containing .ts types.</br>
 These files are **required** for running, testing, and deploying the application.</br>

-The generator runs automatically on `pnpm install` but can be manually run via `pnpm cargo:generate`.</br>
+Typeshare needs to be run manually run via `pnpm cargo:generate`, which generates types in `web/models/generated.ts`</br>
-If you're encountering errors with missing references, your .ts bindings might be out-of-sync.
+If you're encountering errors with missing references, re-run the generator.

 ### Running in Docker